aranym/aranym/README.md

 See [INSTALL](INSTALL) file and https://github.com/aranym/aranym/wiki

-You can also visit https://repology.org/metapackage/aranym/versions to check wether your distribution already has a pre-compiled version.
+You can also visit https://repology.org/metapackage/aranym/versions to check whether your distribution has a pre-compiled version already.

 # Configuring and running